 How is a Hyperextended Elbow Diagnosed?

-If you suspect you have hyperextension injury of the elbow, you should seek immediate medical attention.
+If you suspect you have a hyperextension injury of the elbow, you should seek immediate medical attention.

 Hyperextended Elbow Treatment